 - The company responsible for loading, maintaining, or inspecting the truck

-You may ultimately bring legal action against multiple parties, and your lawyer may advise you on who may be at fault for your losses.
+You may ultimately bring legal action against multiple parties, and your traffic accident lawyer may advise you on who may be at fault for your losses.

 Contact our Houston Truck Accident Attorneys today

-In addition to advising you on defendants to name in your lawsuit, your lawyer may advise you on other legal matters and carry out the actual process of filing your lawsuit.
+In addition to advising you on defendants to name in your case, your lawyer may advise you on other legal matters and carry out the actual process of filing your personal injury lawsuit.

 This process might include:

 - Creating and filing a significant amount of paperwork

 - Collecting medical bills, property loss documents, your firsthand accounts, and other materials that will allow your lawyer to calculate the appropriate amount of financial compensation